cdiazmun/metadownGWAS/README.md

 # metadownGWAS
-Reproducible pipeline to perform a GWAS meta-analysis and downstream analysis.
+Reproducible pipeline to perform a GWAS meta-analysis and downstream functional annotation and processing.
 This repository contains all the information to execute the post-GWAS analysis in a transparent and reproducible manner.

 The `README.md` file of each section will serve as a guide/tutorial.
 Please be aware that most of the scripts will need to be adapted to your files, path, and directory organization.
 The pipeline consists of the following steps: